Timtech4u/simpleisbetterthancomplex.com/_posts/snippet/2016-08-22-dealing-with-querystring-parameters.markdown

 Last week while working on a project I faced this problem again, and I put some time to think of a better/reusable solution.

 So, I came up with this template tag, and I thought about sharing with you guys.
-Maybe it can be useful for your as well.
+Maybe it can be useful for you as well.
 Basically you will need the `django.template.context_processors.request` in your project's `context_processors`.

 **templatetags/templatehelpers.py**